Kailyn Lowry Talks ‘Teen Mom 2’ Co-Stars And Reveals Who She Gets Along With

 “I feel like there was drama in the past and, based on that, I don’t trust the producers and I don’t trust some of the cast members.”

 Kailyn may not be friends with Briana, but where does she stand with the rest of the cast?
 As most fans know, she and Leah Messer are close and vacationed together in Hawaii over the summer.
 In fact, the two have vacationed together a lot in the past.
-As for the rest of her costars, it seems like Kailyn doesn’t have any problems with them either, including Jenelle’s replacement, Jade Cline.
+As for the rest of her co-stars, it seems like Kailyn doesn’t have any problems with them either, including Jenelle’s replacement, Jade Cline.

 “It’s nothing against Chelsea.
 I know a ton of people have written in and asked if me and Chelsea are still friends.
 We’re still friends; there’s no bad blood.
 Jade [Cline] and I are fine.
 People just read into it.”